LeifAnderssonLab/Cisco_PopSeq/12_genome_annotation/README.md

 ├── maker_evidence
 ```

-The busco folder contains the results of busco on the ouput of maker evidence run
+The busco folder contains the results of busco on the ouput of the maker evidence run
 ```
 │   ├── busco
 │   │   ├── short_summary.specific.actinopterygii_odb10.busco_evidence_longest_isoform.json